-( - for doctor's licerise riolders) Syllabus Title Advanced Course of Dementia / Cognitive Rehabilitation Instructor Yoshiko Furiya Credit 1 Type of Class Lecture & S Seminar Theme Concept, P ractice and Research of Dementia / Cognitive Rehabilitation Schedule Friday 15:0 00~16:30 Course Objective 1.
-Understand Alzheimer's disease and other dementia-related diseases.
-2. Understand the overview of higher brain dysfunction.
-3. Understand the overview of rehabilitation for higher brain dysfunction.
+( - for doctor's licerise riolders) Syllabus Title Advanced (Course of Dementia / Cognitive Re ehabilitation Instructor Yoshiko Fu Yoshiko Furiya Credit 1 Type of Class Lecture & S Seminar Theme Concept, P ractice and Research of Dementia / Cognitive Rehabilitation Schedule Friday 15:0 00~16:30 Course Objective Understand Alzheimer's disease and other dementia-related diseases.
+Understand the overview of higher brain dysfunction.
+Understand the overview of rehabilitation for higher brain dysfunction.
 Evaluation Methods Report sub mission (50%) Attendance (50%) Grading Scale There are five categories: S (90 points or more to 100 points), A (80 points or more to less than 90 points), B (70 points or more to less than 80 points), C (60 points or more to less than 70 points), and D (less than 60 points).
 S, A, B, and C are passed, and D is failed.
-Textbooks/References CR BOOKS Rehabilitation of Higher Brain Dysfunction Ver.3 book collection Katsuhiko Takeda (Editor), Masaru Mimura (Editor), Osamu Watanabe (Editor) Independent Study Outside of Class Understand the issues related to dementia and higher brain dysfunction by referring to the handouts and the textbook above.
-Room Rehabilitation Room, 3rd Floor, Tokyo Women's Medical University Adachi Medical Center Special Note For those who cannot participate in the above time, the time schedule will be decided after consultation.
-Questions will be accepted at any time.
-Feedback will be given at the final session.
+Textbooks/References CR BOOKS Rehabilitation of Higher Brain Dysfunction Ver.3 book collection Katsuhiko Takeda (Editor), Masaru Mimura (Editor), Osamu Watanabe (Editor) Independent Study Outside of Class Understand I the issues related to dementia ar nd higher brain dysfunction by referring to the handouts and the textbook above.
+Room Rehabilitati on Room, 3rd Floor, Tokyo Women 's Medical University Adachi Medical Center Special Note who cannot participate in the above back will be given at the final sessi e time, the time schedule will be decided after consultation.
+Questions will be accepted at any on.
 Course Plan Number Instructor Contents 1 Yoshiko Furiya Diagnosis and treatment of Alzheimer's disease and other dementia disorders (1) 2 Yoshiko Furiya Diagnosis and treatment of Alzheimer's disease and other dementia disorders (2) 3 Yoshiko Furiya Rehabilitation of Alzheimer'sdementia and other dementia disorders 4 Yoshiko Furiya Basics of higher brain dysfunction 5 Yoshiko Furiya Rehabilitation of higher brain dysfunction (1) 6 Yoshiko Furiya Rehabilitation of higher brain dysfunction (2) 7 Yoshiko Furiya Rehabilitation of higher brain dysfunction (3) 8 Yoshiko Furiya Case Report on Higher Brain Dysfunction